W0x3R/Shower-Partitions-APP/README.en.md

   - Ability to interact and view products using the Tab key and close the modal window using the Esc key for people with disabilities.

-  - Inability to go outside the modal window when switching with the Tab key using React-Focus-Lock.
+  - Inability to go outside the modal window when switching with the Tab key using `React-Focus-Lock`.

-  - Optimized uploading of images and data via **Cloudinary**.
+  - Optimized uploading of images and data via `Cloudinary`.

 <p>
   <img src="https://res.cloudinary.com/dkcilxezg/image/upload/v1745937338/productsItem1_azpycx.png" alt="Open carousel in 'Products' block on mobile screen" width = '48%' />